 On electric controlled machines power to the unit is via the following connections: Machines with 14 core looms use connection 10 and common connection 11.
 Machines with 19 core looms use connection 15 and common connection 16.
-Non-EDS proportional machines use connections LF and C.

 PRE-WORK PREPARATION & PRECAUTIONS